Brightest Stars

 Altair has an apparent magnitude of +0.76.
 So you can see Altair easily with the eye.

 But how will you recognize it?
-If you’re outside on a July or August evening, watch for the large Summer Triangle asterism in the east (as shown on the chart above).
+If you’re outside on a July or August evening, watch for the large Summer Triangle asterism in the east (as shown on the chart at the top).
 Look near the horizon for Altair, the last of the three Summer Triangle stars to ascend over your horizon.

 You will recognize Altair by the two fainter stars on either side of it.